 - At least one grant is guaranteed in support of senior scholars attending the Annual Meeting.
 A brief description of the scholar’s contribution to the meeting, a statement of research interests in relation to the field of music theory, and a statement of anticipated expenses and financial support will be used to evaluate the applications.

 Three to five grants are awarded typically, up to a maximum amount of $650 per grant.
+Note that for the 2020 virtual conference, the typical award will be the registration fee, and we anticipate awarding far more grants than in previous years.

 - name, address, telephone, e-mail, and institutional affiliation, if any;